skienzmatishun/rippreport/content/p/marine-corp-birthday/index.md

   - admin
 ---

-Happy Birthday to the proud and brave United States Marine Corps!
-Semper Fi to the few, the proud, and the incredibly resilient!
+Happy Birthday to the US Marine Corps, an embodiment of honor and courage!
+Semper Fi to the dedicated men and women who defend our freedom with unwavering commitment.
+May the Marine Corps legacy continue to inspire and thrive.
+Here's to another year of strength and triumph

 {{< chat marinez >}}